evhub/coconut/HELP.md

 [4,3,2,1,0] |> quick_sort |> print  # [0,1,2,3,4]
 [3,0,4,2,1] |> quick_sort |> print  # [0,1,2,3,4]
 ```
 Copy, paste!
+Two new feature here: head-tail pattern-matching and `where` statements.

+First, `where` statements are extremely straightforward.
+In fact, I bet you've already figured out what they do from the code above.
+A `where` statement is just a way to compute something in the context of some set of assignment statements.

-Only one new feature here: head-tail pattern-matching.
-Here, we see the head-tail pattern `[head] + tail`, which more generally just follow the form of a list or tuple added to a variable.
+Second, head-tail pattern-matching, which you can see here as `[head] + tail`, simply follows the form of a list or tuple added to a variable.
 When this appears in any pattern-matching context, the value being matched against will be treated as a sequence, the list or tuple matched against the beginning of that sequence, and the rest of it bound to the variable.
 In this case, we use the head-tail pattern to remove the head so we can use it as the pivot for splitting the rest of the list.

 ### Sorting an Iterator